mwafrika/jobifyMev2/README.md

-# Huntify using styled-component and React.js
+# Huntify App using styled-component and React.js